Variables are containers for storing data values.

 Declaring (Creating) Variables

-To create a variable, you must specify the type and assign it a value:
+To create a variable, specify the type and assign it a value:

-Where type is a C# type (such as
+Where type is one of C types (such as

 variableName is the name of the variable (such as x or

-name).
-The equal sign is used to assign values to the variable.
+myName).
+The equal sign is used to assign a value to the variable.

 Create a variable called myNum of type